Ever wondered what it was like to show a cat? Are you curious about the grooming procedures in place for these beautiful show cats?

 Lynda is familiar not only with grooming longhair Persians.
-A cat show veteran, she knows first hand what goes into grooming various breeds.
-“In our club, we have Siberians, Selkirk Rex, Turkish Angoras, along with short-haired breeds like Oriental Shorthairs”, Lynda told us.
+A cat shows veteran, she knows firsthand what goes into grooming various breeds.
+"In our club, we have Siberians, Selkirk Rex, Turkish Angoras, along with short-haired breeds like Oriental Shorthairs", Lynda told us.

 People who show Persian cats want the coat to stand out from the body and be as full as possible.
 To achieve that look, Lynda has to go through a long and complex show grooming routine which includes -

 - Combing the cat so there are no tangles